Skip to content

 Common Reasons Websites Go Down

-1. Server Maintenance - Scheduled updates and maintenance can temporarily take websites offline
+1. Server Maintenance — Scheduled updates can temporarily take websites offline

 2. Traffic Overload — Too many visitors at once can overwhelm servers